karepker/karepker.github.io/_posts/2015-10-30-pentatonix.md

 credits on _Pentatonix_ alongside the five members of the group.
 Each songwriter, according to Pentatonix, came in to ["mediate and teach [them] the ways"][ptx_usa_today_interview].
-Of course, this is not the first time Pentatonix has worked with professional songwriters. _PTX., Vol III_ [gives external writing credits][ptx_vol_iii_wiki] both on "On My Way Home" and "See Through", but _Pentatonix_ increases the amount of collaboration by an order of magnitude.
+Of course, this is not the first time Pentatonix has worked with professional songwriters. _PTX, Vol III_ [gives external writing credits][ptx_vol_iii_wiki] for both "On My Way Home" and "See Through", but _Pentatonix_ increases the amount of collaboration by an order of magnitude.